Ford CEO open to investors in autonomous vehicles but cautious on VW

 Ford and Argo are currently testing vehicles in four cities — Miami, Pittsburgh, Detroit and Washington, D.C.
 Argo Chief Executive Bryan Salesky said the companies plan to expand the number of test cities in 2019.
 Ford has said it expects to launch self-driving vehicles for sale by 2021, when a new vehicle architecture designed specifically for autonomous systems is expected to be ready.

 In the meantime, Ford is testing different ways in which self-driving vehicles can be used to carry people and goods.
 In Miami, for example, the company is collaborating with local businesses to test designs for vehicles that can deliver food, laundry or flowers.
-On Wednesday, Ford said it will work with Walmart Inc to design automated delivery services.
+On Wednesday, Ford said it will work with Walmart Inc (WMT.N) to design automated delivery services.

 Signs that the U.S. auto market is heading for a cyclical downturn, coupled with steel cost increases driven by U.S. tariffs, have ratcheted up pressure on all three Detroit automakers.

-General Motors Co Chief Executive Mary Barra last month turned up pressure by launching a sweeping cost-cutting program, including offering buyouts to 18,000 North American salaried staff, and warning of outright layoffs if not enough employees leave.
+General Motors Co (GM.N) Chief Executive Mary Barra last month turned up pressure by launching a sweeping cost-cutting program, including offering buyouts to 18,000 North American salaried staff, and warning of outright layoffs if not enough employees leave.

-Since May, GM and its Cruise self-driving car unit have landed $5 billion in investment commitments from Japan’s SoftBank Group Corp and Honda Motor Co Ltd to develop a robot taxi service.
+Since May, GM and its Cruise self-driving car unit have landed $5 billion in investment commitments from Japan’s SoftBank Group Corp (9984.T) and Honda Motor Co Ltd (7267.T) to develop a robot taxi service.

 Hackett acknowledged investor concerns, but said he wants to be sure that Ford has worked out how to redesign its business before cutting anything.